What does the Bible say about retirement?

 5. Philippians 1:6 And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.

-God will not forsake you
+God will not forsake you in your older age

 6. Psalm 71:16-19 Lord God, I will come in the power of your mighty acts, remembering your righteousness—yours alone.
 God, you taught me from my youth, so I am still declaring your awesome deeds.
 Also, when I reach old age and have gray hair, God, do not forsake me, until I have declared your power to this generation and your might to the next one.
-Your many righteous deeds, God, are great,
+Your many righteous deeds, God, are great.

 7. Psalm 71:5-9 For you are my hope, Lord God, my security since I was young.
 I depended on you since birth, when you brought me from my mother’s womb; I praise you continuously.
 I have become an example to many that you are my strong refuge.
 My mouth is filled with your praise and your splendor daily.
 Don’t throw me away when I am old; do not abandon me when my strength fails.